Require Immediate Support? Free Director Helpline: 0800 644 6080

 Who gets paid first when a company is in administration?

 When a company becomes insolvent, entering administration offers the chance for rescue without creditor pressure.
 Although many businesses are turned around after entering company administration, in some cases rescue will not be possible.
+This means the eventual outcome would be the liquidation of company assets and permanent closure.

-How is repayment carried out in administration?
+How is repayment carried out in liquidation following administration?

-Hierarchy of creditors in administration
+Hierarchy of creditors when a company exits administration into liquidation

 Secured creditors with a fixed charge